netzke/netzke-demo/README.md

-This is the source-code for [http://netzke-demo.herokuapp.com](http://netzke-demo.herokuapp.com) - the [Netzke](http://netzke.org) live-demo.
+This is the source-code for [http://netzke-demo.herokuapp.com](http://netzke-demo.herokuapp.com) - the official [Netzke](http://netzke.org) demo.

 ## To run locally